APEX Award Winners

 Chelsea, AL

 “This unique magazine delivers consistently relevant and insightful content tailored to its dedicated readership, with the Spring 2025 issue being no exception.
 From cover to cover, this issue boasts visually stunning photography that reminds us of the beauty of the natural world.
 Each image is paired thoughtfully with editorial content to enhance the storytelling.
 The magazine covers a diverse range of topics from conservation to history to hunting techniques.
-A standout feature is the engaging cover story on legendary Red Sox player Ted Williams, which explores how his passion for wildlife and hunting helped him to hone his hand eye coordination, escape from constant media attention, and eventually inspire a shotgun and sporting goods line.
+A standout feature is the engaging cover story on legendary Red Sox player Ted Williams, which explores how his passion for wildlife and hunting helped him to hone his hand-eye coordination, escape from constant media attention, and eventually inspire a shotgun and sporting goods line.
 This issue of Covers is a successful blend of inspiration, education, and storytelling.”

 George Dunea